LeeKaiXuan/PSS_CookBook/docs/Collections/Sets.md

 ```

 ## function void `clear()` {#clear}
+Removes all *element*s from the set.
 ```sv linenums="1"
 set<int> intSet = {1, 2};

 intSet.clear(); // intSet: {1, 2} -> {}
 ```

+???+ Note
+    Method that modify contents can only be used within `exec` block or native `function`.

 ## function void `delete(data_type element)` {#delete}
+Removes the *element*s from the set.
 ```sv linenums="1"
 set<int> intSet = {1, 2};